Scarlet Badis and other Nano fish are an exciting, underappreciated segment of the aquarium hobby.

 Plants & Substrate

-Scarlet Badis really should be kept in aquariums with live plants.
+Scarlet Badis really should be kept in aquariums with dense vegetation.
 In sparsely decorated environments they become extremely shy and willing to retreat from their hiding places.
-However when they know they have a safe retreat nearby they become much bolder and more willing to stay out in the open.
+However, when they live in a heavily planted tank, they become much bolder and more willing to stay out in the open.

 Given their preference for mild water conditions they can live alongside nearly any aquarium plants in the hobby.
 Best of all, they are entirely plant-safe and have none of the digging habits of Dwarf Cichlids.